 This guide answers common questions you may have about how the live tracking feature works, including accuracy, device support, permissions, data storage, and limitations.
 If you are instead looking for step-by-step instructions on how to set up Live Tracking in your app, you can refer to the Live Tracking setup guide here.

-Live Tracking in Clappia shows the real-time location of a user based on how the device captures and shares its location using Google Maps.
+Live Tracking in Clappia shows the real-time location of a user based on how the device captures and shares its location using the Android location services.
 Under normal conditions, live tracking works smoothly, but like any real-time location system, its accuracy can be affected by external factors such as network quality, device condition, and permissions.

-Live location accuracy in Clappia primarily depends on Google Maps and the device’s GPS hardware.
+Live location accuracy in Clappia primarily depends on the device’s GPS hardware and how the device’s operating system allows location data to be captured at that moment.
 Under normal conditions, when the device has good network connectivity, sufficient battery, and proper permissions, the location shown is generally accurate and reliable.

 Several external factors can affect how accurately and consistently live location is captured: